BlipMonitor/dashboard-ui/README.md

-# Catalyst Demo
+# Blip Demo

-To run the Catalyst demo, first install the npm dependencies:
+To run the Blip demo, first install the npm dependencies:

 ```bash
 npm install